triangledirt/obj/BUILD.md

 # build and use

-The case project has no release tags.
-The latest code is the latest release.
-I try to keep it compilable and runnable
+the obj project has no release tags--the latest code is the latest release--i try to keep it compilable and runnable

-To use, first get the source code
+to use--first get the source code

-    git clone git@github.com:triangledirt/case.git
+    git clone git@github.com:triangledirt/obj.git

-Next, before you build, edit [case.h](https://github.com/triangledirt/case/blob/main/case.h) and set CASE_VERBOSE and CASE_XVERBOSE to either 0 or 1. case is quiet with CASE_VERBOSE==0 and noisy with CASE_VERBOSE==1.
-When CASE_XVERBOSE is 1, you get extra information printed to stdout
+next (before you build) edit [obj.h](https://github.com/triangledirt/obj/blob/main/obj.h) and set OBJ_VERBOSE and OBJ_XVERBOSE to either 0 or 1--obj is quiet with OBJ_VERBOSE==0 and noisy with OBJ_VERBOSE==1--when OBJ_XVERBOSE is 1 you get extra information printed to stdout

-Once you change those code settings, you can change some build settings.
-These are in [make](https://github.com/triangledirt/case/blob/main/make).
-Change DEBUG to be "" if you don't want debug info, "-g" if you do want debug info and your compiler is gcc.
-Change COMPILER to be whatever your compiler is.
-Etc
+once you change those code settings--you can change some build settings--these are in [make](https://github.com/triangledirt/obj/blob/main/make)--change DEBUG to be "" if you dont want debug info--"-g" if you do want debug info and your compiler is gcc--change COMPILER to be whatever your compiler is--etc

-Now build.
-From the case directory, execute
+now build--(from the case directory) execute

     ./make

-That builds object files and a library called libcase.a.
-It requires only the C standard library
+that builds object files and a library called libobj.a--it requires only the c standard library

-To use case in your project, do
+(to use obj in your project) do

+    #include "[path to case directory]/class.h"

+and/or

+    #include "[path to case directory]/sync.h"
-    #include "[path to case directory]/case.h"
+    #include "[path to case directory]/model.h"

+depending on which areas of obj you need

-When you build your project, add
+(then you build your project) add

     -lcase -L[path to case directory]

 to your compile command

-See case.h and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions
+see case.h and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions